Featured

 Signs of Dominant Behavior

-- Growling or Snapping: Dogs that feel they are in a dominant position may growl when approached while eating or resting.
+• Growling or Snapping: Often occurring when the dog is approached while eating or resting.

-- Refusal to Obey Commands: Ignoring basic commands or acting out during training sessions can signal a lack of respect for your authority.
+• Refusal to Obey Commands: Ignoring known cues or acting out during training.

-- Resource Guarding: This includes behaviors where dogs protect their food, toys, or even resting spots.
+• Resource Guarding: Protecting food, toys, or specific resting spots.

 Common Misconceptions